-“You’re referring, I presume, to the fact that the exit polls in the last few elections gave the Democrats a six to eight percent higher vote than they actually achieved in the elections?”
+“You’re referring, I presume, to the fact that the exit polls in the last few elections gave the Democrats a six to eight percent higher vote than they actually achieved in the elections in certain key states?”

 “Yes.
 And the fact that around the world exit polls have proved to be exceptionally reliable, with an error of less than one percent.
 After all, they’re polling people who have just voted—that’s got to be much more accurate than opinion polls taken before the election from people who may not have made up their minds yet and may not even vote.”

-“Oh, I agree with you that the exit poll discrepancy shows the Republicans have been rigging the vote.”
+“Oh, I agree with you,” said Jeff, “That the exit poll discrepancy shows the Republicans have been rigging the vote.”